orangeduck/CPP_COMPLETE/README.md

 * `[` => `F`
 * `]` => `B`

-For now, square brackets are also unmatched but this is an improvement I will make soon.
+For now, square brackets are also unmatched but this is a quick and easy to make improvement.

 Then a program can be compiled as so: